SoftwareAG/c8y-docs/src/documents/guides/reference/users.html.md

     HTTP/1.1  204 NO CONTENT

-When group is removed, suitable audit records are created with type 'User' and activity 'User updated' with information that user has been removed from group.
+When a group is removed, a corresponding audit record is created with type 'User' and activity 'User updated' with the information that the user has been removed from the group.

-Please, note that the *ADMINS* and *DEVICES* groups can not be deleted.
+>**Info:** ADMINS and DEVICES groups can not be deleted.

 ### Update a group

 Request body: Group

 Response body: Group

 Example request: Change the group name

     PUT /user/<<tenant>>/groups/<<groupId>>
      Host: [hostname]